vladshcherbin/react-rollup-webpack-test/readme.md

   - Uncomment the line in `app/index.js` file and run the build command.
   - Current is to specify namedExports - [link](https://github.com/rollup/rollup/issues/855).
 - Tree shaking is under a question
+- There are [uglify warnings](uglify-warnings) if `warnings: true` option is set in the config file.